Healthcare in Israel: Physicians

-Israel has five university medical schools which typically follow the European 6-year training model.
+Israel has six university medical schools which typically follow the European 6-year training model.
 However, the medical school at Bar-Ilan University follows a four-year program similar to the American system.
 Tel Aviv University also offers a four-year program similar to the American system for students who hold a bachelor's degree in certain biological sciences.
-The entrance requirements for the various schools of medicine are strict: all students must have a high school matriculation certificate with a grade average above 100 and a psychometric grade over 740.
+The entrance requirements for the various schools of medicine are strict due to the large pool of applicants and limited number of spots.

 In 2008, only 35% of doctors in Israel were born there, and almost 50% were immigrants, especially from Argentina and Eastern Europe, particularly the former Soviet Union.
 In addition, many Israelis study medicine abroad, with Israeli medical students particularly popular with European universities.
 To practice in Israel, doctors trained abroad must pass a licensing examination to ensure that their medical training is up to Israeli standards.
-Immigrant doctors who graduated from an American, British, Canadian, French, Australian, New Zealand, or South African medical school are exempt, provided they have 14 years of experience, including residency, and undergo a six-month internship-like "adjustment period" in Israel.
+As of 2025, the requirements of immigrant doctors were relaxed, allowing 10 years of experience from most countries, and much less for doctors from the US, Canada, South Africa, Australia, New Zealand, the UK, and France.

 In the late 2000s, a future shortage of doctors and nurses became a concern, as the rate of doctors graduating from Israel's medical schools annually had dropped to 300, 200 less than needed, and many Soviet immigrant doctors and nurses began to retire.
 That number was estimated to eventually rise to 520 with the opening of a fifth medical school, but still below the 900 graduates that will be needed in 2022.
 This caused concerns of a shortage of medical personnel, which would imperil the quality and speed of medical care in the country.
 As a result, Israel began offering incentives to Jewish doctors to emigrate from abroad and practice medicine in Israel.
 Initially, only about 100 doctors from the former Soviet Union immigrated under this program every year, but the program is now attracting doctors from North America and Western Europe.
 An investigative committee looking into the issue also called for incentives to be offered to Israeli medical students who had not been accepted in Israel and had gone to study medicine abroad to return to Israel, and for a program that involves 150 international students studying medicine in Israel to be shut down.
 In addition, the Israeli Health Ministry announced the launching of a new nursing assistants' profession, and increased nursing education programs in colleges.
 Israel has also begun a program under which doctors from Eastern Europe work in Israel in fields such as pediatrics and internal medicine.